iworks/omnibus/readme.txt

 == Changelog ==

+= 2.0.3 (2023-01-04) =

+* Exclude meta keys from WooCommerce product duplication has been added.

 = 2.0.2 (2023-01-04) =

 * Price-checking so as not to log it if it's not there has been added.